Switch Metrocity

 The Switch Metrocity (formerly known as the Optare MetroCity) is an integral midibus manufactured by Switch Mobility since 2013.
 Originally aimed at the London market, the Metrocity is based on the Optare Versa which was introduced in 2009.
 In the UK market, longer variants of the Metrocity have replaced the Optare Tempo SR. As at August 2018, over 250 had been built.

 Variants

 Diesel

 The first prototype Optare MetroCity was delivered to London United.
-The MetroCity is available in five lengths, with the V990MC, V1010MC, V1060MC, V1080MC and V1152MC models measuring 9.9 mm, 10.13 m, 10.6 m, 10.82 m, and 11.52 m, long respectively.
+The MetroCity is available in five lengths, with the V990MC, V1010MC, V1060MC, V1080MC and V1152MC models measuring 9.9 m, 10.13 m, 10.6 m, 10.82 m, and 11.52 m, long respectively.
 The shorter models were designed to replace the Optare Solo SR in London, while the longer models were to replace the Optare Versa and Optare Tempo SR in the London market.
 Although the Solo SR and Versa remain in production, the Tempo SR has now been entirely discontinued in the UK market with the introduction of the MetroCity due to poor sales.